nurad1love/nurad1love/README.md

 <h1>
-  Hi 👋
+  Hi there ✌️
 </h1>

-Sophomore college student, currently intern at a Flutter developer 📖
+I'm sophomore college student, currently intern at a Flutter developer 📖

 ### 🔹 Stats :